 If we limit the intake of certain foods or intentionally eat less, even under the guise of mindful eating, it can cause us to overeat or feel out of control with food when we eventually give in to hunger and temptation.
-Thus, it erodes trust in our body and causes us to continue to feel out of control with food.
+Thus, it erodes trust in our bodies and causes us to continue to feel out of control with food.

 — FOUR —

 Weight is not an accurate measure of health or self-worth, anyway.
-Nor, is it the most important thing about you.
+Nor is it the most important thing about you.

 Weight loss research assumes that weight is one of the most important markers of health.
-However, more important than weight, size or body shape is lifestyle behaviours, which can impact health irrespective of weight.
+However, more important than weight, size or body shape are lifestyle behaviours, which can impact health irrespective of weight.
 Furthermore, a focus on weight loss promotes weight stigma, which is correlated to many of the same health concerns as weight.

 Not only this, you do not control the body you have or your body’s response to the food you eat and the movement you do.

-Therefore, I believe that the first step to forming a healthy relationship with food and your body is to ditch dieting and diet mentality, entirely.
+Therefore, I believe that the first step to forming a healthy relationship with food and your body is to ditch dieting and diet mentality entirely.
 That way, any lifestyle changes that you choose to adopt are not predicated on a desire to lose weight but a desire to feel your most energetic, alive and happy.

 It can seem counter-intuitive to what we’ve been led to believe—that we need goals to create change.
-However, I believe that only when we release the goal of weight loss, can we begin to tune into, listen to and trust our body.
+However, I believe that only when we release the goal of weight loss can we begin to tune into, listen to and trust our body.